wolfijhm/.files/README.md

 $ cd ~
 $ git clone https://github.com/ystein/.files
 $ cd .files
-$ rake
+$ make
 File already exists: /home/ystein/.zshenv, what do you want to do?
 [s]kip, [S]kip all, [o]verwrite, [O]verwrite all, [b]ackup, [B]ackup all
 $ B
 ```

 The repository has to be cloned directly into the home directory.
-The rakefile will hook the dotfiles into the system using symlinks.
+The makefile will hook the dotfiles into the system using symlinks.
 Conflicting dotfiles can either be overwritten (option ```O```) or renamed
 to &lt;dotfile&gt;.bak (option ```B```).